rjjrbatarao/AsyncTCP/README.md

 ## AsyncClient and AsyncServer
 The base classes on which everything else is built.
 They expose all possible scenarios, but are really raw and require more skills to use.

+## Synclient
+Ported synclient to esp32 from esp8266